 And since we “shop with our eyes,” comparing packages rather than their contents, effective packaging leads to better sales.
 The stakes are high for manufacturers and retailers asking the perennial question: “What makes packaging attractive”?

-Regardless of what you sell, presenting your products in their best possible light boosts your bottom line.
-Professional packaging consultants provide custom-tailored approaches that encompass specific design requirements and target your established sales objectives.
+Regardless of what you sell, presenting your products in their best light boosts your bottom line.
+Professional packaging consultants provide custom-tailored approaches encompassing specific packaging design requirements and targeting your established sales objectives.

-Molded containers, for example, have greater visual impact when they are made with red, orange or other colored plastics, yet they cost the same as black or white options.
+Molded containers, for example, have a more significant visual impact when made with red, orange, or other colored plastics, yet they cost the same as black or white options.
 And when products have features that sell themselves, clear viewing windows are incorporated into retail packaging to maximize curb appeal.

-Stand Out in a Crowd
+Standing Out In a Crowd

 Unique packaging add-ons help products stand out too.
 Secondary packaging that bundles multiple items into single units, for example, provides additional surfaces for highlighting product features and creates distinct multi-piece presentations.

-Fit Right In
+Fitting Right In with Trends